gitpython-developers/GitPython/doc/intro.rst

 GitPython is a python library used to interact with Git repositories.

-GitPython is a port of the grit_ library in Ruby created by Tom Preston-Werner and Chris Wanstrath.
+GitPython was a port of the grit_ library in Ruby created by Tom Preston-Werner and Chris Wanstrath, but grew beyond its heritage through its improved design and performance.

 .. _grit: http://grit.rubyforge.org